-- Improved interaction with users - Streamlined and efficient development - o Consistent use cases and requirements - Scalable - 2.
+- Improved interaction with users - Streamlined and efficient development - Consistent use cases and requirements - o Scalable - 2.
 Involve commercial users in requirements definition for portal development - Hold Stakeholder Requirements Definition meetings to engage all users in development of use cases and requirements definition - 3.
-Support a series of "Coordination Symposia" (much like those conducted for AWS-1) among stakeholders to: - To bring together potential AWS licensees, Federal agencies, regulators and other interested parties to: - Exchange information; - Discuss sharing, relocation and coordination; and - Educate each other concerning issues relating to the 1.7 GHz spectrum migration process. - To better understand the Federal agency spectrum clearing process and associated issues.
+Support a series of "Coordination Symposia" (much like those conducted for AWS-1) among stakeholders to: - To bring together potential AWS licensees, Federal agencies, regulators and other interested parties to: - Exchange information; - Discuss sharing, relocation and coordination; and - Educate each other concerning issues relating to the 1.7 GHz spectrum migration process.